dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 ## Understanding Optimus Laptops

 To start with, it's worth describing what an Optimus laptop actually is.
 Really, it's just a laptop that has both an integrated Intel GPU (on the same die as the processor) and a discrete Nvidia GPU (in a separate chip), where each GPU can drive one or more displays at the same time, or where both GPUs can work in tandem to drive a lesser number of displays.
-Exactly which display ports each GPU has direct access to varies by laptop, but laptops where there are no jointly accessible display ports are known as _muxless_ laptops, since they don't contain a hardware multiplexer to switch access to the display ports.
+Exactly which display ports each GPU has direct access to varies by laptop, and laptops where there are no jointly accessible display ports are known as _muxless_ laptops, since they don't contain a hardware multiplexer to switch access to the display ports.

 If you run the `xrandr` command you'll see the list of display ports available.
 On my work laptop for example (a Lenovo T430), I see this: